abdulla971/plotly_deploy/README.md

   -	Belly button scrubbing frequency.
   -	Belly button biological footprint.

-The interactive dashboard can be found in the
+The interactive dashboard can be found in the link
 <br>
 <br>
 <p align="center">